Jean Royce Hall

 Note: there are no elevators in Jean Royce Hall buildings

-Note: kitchen facilities are no longer available in Jean Royce Hall
+Note: Currently kitchen and common room facilities are not available in Jean Royce Hall

 - Indoor access (Phase 1) to West Campus Dining Hall and late night café (pool table, TV and coffee bar with snacks)